dtgritman/Pi-Car/README.md

 ### Setup:
 ###### Dependencies:
  pigpio - `sudo apt-get install pigpio python-pigpio python3-pigpio gcc` (run on startup use `sudo systemctl enable pigpiod` otherwise use `sudo pigpiod` before use)
- evdev - `pip install evdev` and/or `pip3 install evdev`

 ###### Add User to these groups to run without sudo:
  add user to the input group with `sudo usermod -a -G input <username>` to read evdev